 Up from a So-Called Dark Age | Anglo-Saxons into England | Christianity Returns to Britain | Spain from the 6th to 10th Century | The Slavs | The Byzantine Empire, 650 to 726 CE | the Icon and Images Conflict | the Bulgars | the Lombards to Charlemagne | Vikings, Magyars, Warlords and Feudalism

 Remnants of the Roman Empire, circa 500 CE

 Learning, literature and art suffered during the Germanic invasions that destroyed the western half of the Roman Empire.
 Literature also suffered from many Christians and ecclesiastics seeing books other than their Bible as heathen, pernicious or dangerous works of the devil.
 The only reading that the Church encouraged was the Bible – in keeping with Augustine’s insistence that only the scriptures contained an authoritative account of the world and its phenomena.

-The Church let this means to justice be, and, holding to a literal interpretation of the Bible, the Church adopted the geography of a monk from Egypt: Cosmas.
-He looked to scripture in creating the layout of the earth.
-His treatise Topographia Christiana had the earth as flat with Jerusalem at its center and the Garden of Eden nearby, irrigated by the Four Rivers of Paradise.
+The Church let this means to justice be.
+And the Church held to the geography of a monk from Egypt: Cosmas.
+His treatise Topographia Christiana drew from scripture and had the earth as flat with Jerusalem at its center and the Garden of Eden nearby, irrigated by the Four Rivers of Paradise.

 Copyright © 2009-2015 by Frank E. Smitha.
 All rights reserved.